From Outreach to Housing

 CHANGING LIVES IN BROOME COUNTY

-All residents are offered three meals daily, case management, employment resources, spiritual care, transportation to employment and important appointments, and other support services needed to move out of homelessness and into lasting life change.
+All residents are offered case management, employment resources, spiritual care, transportation to employment and important appointments, and other support services needed to move out of homelessness and into lasting life change.
 A case manager works with every resident to develop an individualized plan to set and achieve goals and lead a more stable, independent life.
+Residents shop for and prepare their own meals in a provided kitchen.

 As one resident recently said, the Binghamton Rescue Mission has “given me the space and the time and the opportunity to focus on me and to begin to change my life.”